 “In the English speaking countries, people walk, then they get a car,” Apollo explains.
 “In the French speaking ones, people walk, then bicycle, then many get a motor scooter, and very few of them get cars.”

-We pay an extra fare to the taxi driver, so that three of us can sit in the back seat, rather than the usual four passengers.
+We pay an extra fare to the taxi driver so that three of us can sit in the back seat of the little Fiat, rather than the usual four passengers.
 Three also sit in the front seat.
-Mind you, the cars are no larger than an economy size vehicle.
-We drive through a more lush countryside in Benin, than in Togo, and notice that most people garb in very colorful, traditional attire.
+Mind you, none of the cars are larger than an economy size vehicle.
+We drive through a more lush countryside crossing into Benin from Togo, and notice that most people garb in very colorful, traditional attire.
 The dwellings, in small villages we pass, often are made from mud-brick and palm thatched roofs.

 Gas stations become roadside stands, with a variety of shapes and sizes of bottles, full of gas, and on display.
 At first, I think that they are selling palm wine.
 (African moonshine)